epics-base/pvxs/documentation/ntscalar.rst

 The ``epics:nt/NTScalar:1.0`` and related ``epics:nt/NTScalarArray:1.0``
 definitions describe a primary 'value' and supporting meta-data.
-In the case of NTScalarArray the value is a 1-d array of primative type.
+In the case of NTScalarArray the value is a 1-d array of primitive type.
 In the case of NTScalar the value is a single primitive value.

 Both variants include time and alarm meta-data fields,